 - Be the wife that covers her husband in prayer.
 Your husband may not say, feel, or know this; but He needs you to intercede for him.
 He needs God to walk with him as he leads you and he needs this intercession to be proactive, to come BEFORE hardship, temptation, and deception have the opportunity to sneak into his life.
-If you don’t know where or how to start praying for your husband, this printable “5 Ways to Pray for The Man You Love,” can get you started.
+If you don’t know where or how to start praying for your husband, Check out this Series on Praying for your husband to get you started.

 - Find a core group of women who can support you in your walk with God.
 This could be a woman’s group at church, a trusted friend or two, or a mentor.
 Having these forms of relationship in our life helps keep us encouraged, accountable, and most importantly they keep us growing in our faith and relationship with God.
 King Solomon hints at the importance of godly friendships in Ecclesiastes 4:9-10 where he writes, Two are better than one because they have a good reward for their labor.
 For if they fall, one will lift up his companion.
 But woe to him who is alone when he falls, for he has no one to help him up.”

 There isn’t necessarily one “right way” to communicate within a marriage.
 However, there are tools that can help you understand your spouse.
 You can then better connect with your spouse based on their personality type and their love language.
 One of my favorite books, Keep Your Love On (KYLO) which covers several topics:

 - How to communicate respectfully during a conflict.

 - Setting boundaries to protect your marriage

 - Help when you are having a hard time effectively communicating with each other